benhoskings/babushka/README.markdown

       Currently on stable.
     } ✓ on git branch

-There are other things to learn about, like dep requirements (shown above), dep templates, dep sources, and the few remaining words in babushka's DSL, but this is the important bit.
+There are other things to learn about, like dep templates, dep sources, and the few remaining words in babushka's DSL, but the above is the nut of it.
 If you string a few dozen deps like this one together, you can provision a server from scratch, or do anything else you like.

 There is much more detailed documentation on [the website](http://babushka.me), along with per-method documentation which can be viewed [here](http://babushka.me/rdoc).